Sorting improves word-aligned bitmap indexes: Bitmap indexes

 Bitmap indexes are fast, because we find rows having a given value $v$ for attribute $a$ by reading only the bitmap corresponding to value $v$ (omitting the other bitmaps for attribute $a$), and there is only one bit (or less, with compression) to process for each row.
 More complex queries are achieved with logical operations (AND, OR, XOR, NOT) over bitmaps and current microprocessors can do 32~or 64~bitwise operations in a single machine instruction.

-Bitmap indexes can be highly compressible: \owen{trying to mend a flow/concept break} for row $j$, exactly one bitmap per column will have its $j^{\mathrm{th}}$ entry set to 1.
+Bitmap indexes can be highly compressible: for row $j$, exactly one bitmap per column will have its $j^{\mathrm{th}}$ entry set to 1.
 Although the entire index has $nL$~bits, there are only $nc$~1's; for many tables, $L \gg c$ and thus the average table is very sparse.
 Long (hence compressible) runs of 0's are expected.

-\owen{trying to tie in} Another approach to achieving small indexes is to reduce the number of bitmaps for large dimensions.
+Another approach to achieving small indexes is to reduce the number of bitmaps for large dimensions.
 Given $L$~bitmaps, there are $L(L-1)/2$~\emph{pairs} of bitmaps.
 So, instead of mapping an attribute value to a single bitmap, we map them to pairs of bitmaps (see Table~\ref{tab:examples1ofk}).
 We refer to this technique as 2-of-$N$ encoding~\cite{wong1985btf}; with it, we can use far fewer bitmaps for large dimensions.
 For instance, with only 2\,000 bitmaps, we can represent an attribute with 2~million distinct values.
 Yet the average bitmap density is much higher with 2-of-$N$ encoding, and thus compression may be less effective.
 More generally, $k$-of-$N$ encoding allows $L$~bitmaps to represent $L \choose k$ distinct values; conversely, using $L=\lceil k n_i^{1/k}\rceil$~bitmaps is sufficient to represent $n_i$~distinct values.
 However, searching for a specified value $v$ no longer involves scanning a single bitmap.
 Instead, the corresponding $k$~bitmaps must be combined with a bitwise AND\@.
 There is a tradeoff between index size and the index speed.

 For small dimensions, using $k$-of-$N$ encoding may fail to reduce the number of bitmaps, but still reduce the performance.
 For example, we have that $N> {N \choose 2}> {N \choose 3}> {N \choose 4}$ for $N\leq 4$, so that 1-of-$N$ is preferable when $N\leq 4$.
 We choose to limit 3-of-$N$ encoding for when $N\geq 6$ and 4-of-$N$ for when $N\geq 8$.
 Hence, we apply the following heuristic.
 Any column with less than 5~distinct values is limited to 1-of-$N$ encoding (simple or unary bitmap).
 Any column with less than 21~distinct values, is limited to $k\in \{ 1,2\}$, and any column with less than 85~distinct values is limited to $k\in \{1,2,3\}$.